 Or if you are struggling to change your health, let me know what your biggest struggles are.

-If you need more help with changing your habits check out the new book by James Clear called Atomic Habits
+If you need more help with changing your habits check out the book by James Clear called Atomic Habits